-E-mail is a recruiting tool with unlimited potential.
-It is great way to get yourself in front of college coaches.
+Email is a recruiting tool with unlimited potential.
+It is a great way to get your information in front of college coaches.
 Surprisingly, coaches spend most of their time working at their computers, so emails get read almost immediately.
-Some coaches are incredibly e-mail savvy.
-If a coach is sitting at his desk when you send an e-mail, you might receive an immediate response.
+Some coaches are incredibly email savvy.
+If a coach is sitting at his or her desk when you send an email, you might receive an immediate response.

-When you receive an e-mail from a coach, hit reply and write a few paragraphs.
+When you receive an email from a coach, hit reply and write a few paragraphs.
 Don’t let it sit unanswered for days on end.
-Have rapid-fire e-mail conversations with coaches; encourage them to have casual back-and-forths with you.
-Don’t agonize over the wording of your e-mails.
+Have rapid-fire email conversations with coaches; encourage them to have casual back-and-forth interactions with you.
+Don’t agonize over the wording of your emails.
 Just be yourself.
 Information emails don’t have to be as polished as your cover letter.
 Coaches want to hear from you, because then they don’t have to do the chasing.
 So keep them posted on your accomplishments and application progress.
 This will show that you’re reliable and committed.

-In addition to your informal e-mails with a coach, you should develop a monthly e-mail update so each coach knows that he’s going to hear from you every four weeks.
-Use a playful, memorable, and descriptive title like “Socorro LaFortune’s First Monday Report” for your update.
-Coaches know that they will hear from Socorro on the first Monday of every month.
+In addition to your informal emails with a coach, you should develop a monthly email update so each coach knows that he or she is going to hear from you every four weeks.
+Use a playful, memorable and descriptive title like “Socorro LaFortune’s First Monday Report” for your update.
+Coaches know they will hear from Socorro on the first Monday of every month.
 Coaches love it when athletes show this kind of creativity and effort.
 Regular contact like this demonstrates genuine interest, determination, as well as dependability—traits that coaches value immensely.

-An e-mail update like the one on the previous page is personalized enough to get a coach’s attention.
+An email update like the one on the previous page is personalized enough to get a coach’s attention.
 Meanwhile, it’s generic enough to work for the coach at each of your candidate schools.
-You don’t have to spend eons writing ten different e-mails.
-A single update—which you can write in an hour—can be e-mailed to every candidate coach.
+You don’t have to spend eons writing 10 different emails.
+A single update—which you can write in an hour—can be emailed to every candidate coach.